andrejIka/my-codeigniter-first-blog/README.md

 - implement captcha in all the required forms;
 - playing around with sending emails from gmail/mailchimp or another different smtp clients;
 - custom zip of the application + saving db dump. export as a file and send it by email.
 Delete saved dump via email;
+- manage the site via http requests;
+- attach third-party classes to the codeigniter;
 - manage the site via email messages.

 Hopefully will do in a ~~week~~ month of learning.
 Good luck for me and have a nice day everyone!